The pharmacist salary in Washington is around $111,300 yearly.

 How much a pharmacist gets paid in Washington is determined by their work experience.

 The pharmacist who has less than one year of experience may earn around $120,893, while the one with 10 years of experience or more may make around $149,554.

-10 Highest Paying Companies for Pharmacists in Washington
+10 Companies with Highest Pharmacist Salary in Washington

 Here are some of the best paying companies for pharmacists in Washington: